sitestacker/docs/_articles/install-site-stacker/install-on-production.md

 ---
 title: Install on Production
 category: Install Site Stacker
-date: 2017-01-03 00:00:00
+date: 2017-10-03 00:00:00
 readtime: 5
 ---

-This guide will run you trough the process of installing a fresh copy of Site Stacker on a production server.
+This guide will run you through the process of installing a fresh copy of Site Stacker on a production server.

 ## Prerequisites

-To install Site Stacker you need:
+First, make sure you have:

 - access to the web server (either RDP for Windows or SSH for Linux)
 - credentials for connecting to the database server

 ## Install the Site Stacker Service

-The first thing to do is to install the [Site Stacker Service (daemon)](http://sitestacker.github.io/service/) on the web server where Site Stacker will run.
+The first thing to do is to install the [Site Stacker Service](http://sitestacker.github.io/service/) on the **web server** where Site Stacker will run.
 For this you need to connect to the server.

-*TODO: Figure out how to handle load balancing.*

 ### Site Stacker GitLab user

 > Note: You need to be an [admin on GitLab](https://git.sitestacker.com/admin/users?filter=admins) to create/manage users.

-First, make sure a user for that client exists in [GitLab](https://git.sitestacker.com/admin/users).
+Make sure a user for that client exists in [GitLab](https://git.sitestacker.com/admin/users).
 If not, you'll need to [create one](https://git.sitestacker.com/admin/users/new).

 Upon creation, the user needs to be granted **Reporter** role (or higher) to the [sitestacker/sitestacker](https://git.sitestacker.com/sitestacker/sitestacker) repository and all other sub-repositories required for that installation (e.g. [templates](https://git.sitestacker.com/groups/templates), [components](https://git.sitestacker.com/groups/components), [themes](https://git.sitestacker.com/groups/themes)).
-Also you'll need to give him **Guest** access to the [service/access](https://git.sitestacker.com/service/access) repository, as seen below:
+Also it needs **Guest** access to the [service/access](https://git.sitestacker.com/service/access) repository.
+An example user is seen below:

 ![user projects](https://git.sitestacker.com/sitestacker/docs/uploads/bc35c15d4091d2640edb69e12c92e842/image.png)

-After you have the user set up, check the [instructions on the site](http://sitestacker.github.io/service/) to install the service.
+After the user is correctly set up, see the [Site Stacker Service site](http://sitestacker.github.io/service/) for installation instructions.

 ### Check the daemon installation